2011–12 NHL season: Broadcasting rights

 This was the fourth season of the league's Canadian national broadcast rights deals with CBC and TSN.
 During the regular season, CBC continued to air Saturday night Hockey Night in Canada games while TSN aired games on Wednesdays and other selected weeknights.
 CBC and TSN then split the first three rounds of the playoffs, selecting the rights to individual series using a draft-like setup.
-The Stanley Cup Finals aired exclusively on CBC.
+The Stanley Cup Final aired exclusively on CBC.

 This was the first season under the NHL's ten-year U.S. rights deal with NBC Sports, and the first full season after the January 2011 acquisition of NBC Universal by Comcast (owner of the NHL's cable partner Versus).
-Notable changes under this new deal included an increase in nationally televised games on Versus (which was renamed NBCSN in January 2012), a new Thanksgiving Friday game on the NBC broadcast network, holding exclusive rights to all playoff games beginning with the second round (as opposed to the Conference Finals), and plans to broadcast all playoff games (subject to blackouts during the first round) nationally on NBC Universal channels.
+Notable changes under this new deal included an increase in nationally televised games on Versus (which was renamed NBCSN in January 2012), a new Thanksgiving Friday game on the NBC broadcast network, holding exclusive rights to all playoff games beginning with the second round (as opposed to the conference finals), and plans to broadcast all playoff games (subject to blackouts during the first round) nationally on NBC Universal channels.